ShubhamBaghel309/AI-Disease-Diagnosis-System/README.md

 ## Disclaimer

-This application is designed for educational and informational purposes only.
+Health Guardian AI is designed for educational and informational purposes only.
 It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Always seek the advice of qualified healthcare providers for any questions you may have regarding a medical condition.
+Never disregard professional medical advice or delay in seeking it because of something you have read or seen in this application.